-Social media is useful for building hype prior to the release of new music.
-One way to build hype is by making interactive posts about the upcoming release.
+Social media is useful for building hype prior to the release of your new song.
+One way that you can build up that hype is by making interactive posts about the upcoming release.
 Even something as simple as getting them to use your hashtags for their tweets works well in hyping the release.
-David Bowie’s marketing team hyped up #Imablackstar so well people are still using it now a year after his death:
+David Bowie’s marketing team hyped up #Imablack star so well people are still using it now a year after his death:

 Joining @eops ending the year as it began, listening to the album of the year ★

 — ★ Unklerupert (@unklerupert) December 31, 2016

 The key here is to learn how your audience wants to help you hype your music.
 For instance:

 They are going to be different considerations for each social media platform and its promotional tactics.
 But what you have to understand on each one is what really gets to your fans active.
 Knowing what activates your fans is the true key to viral marketing.

 Don’t think that you are on social media just to promote your albums and songs.
 You are here because you want to connect with your fans.
 This goes beyond asking them to listen to your songs.